 Planning a Move Away from Cosign

-The ITS Identity & Access Management team is exploring how the university could begin moving away from use of cosign authentication and toward more modern, flexible, supportable alternatives.
+The ITS Identity & Access Management team is exploring how the university could begin moving away from use of cosign authentication and toward more modern, flexible, supportable alternatives, such as Shibboleth.

 First, we will work to plan and implement service transitions from cosign to alternative services within ITS.
 There are more than 1,600 services associated with the university that use cosign authentication, so moving away from cosign will take time and a lot of collaboration.